mvolkmann/blog/src/swift-ui.md

 #### Using @FetchRequest

-TODO: Add this based on SwiftUI-GiftTrack code.
+TODO: Add this based on code in your SwiftUI-GiftTrack project.

 #### Using a ViewModel